DeepPrune: Parallel Scaling without Inter-trace Redundancy

 \subsubsection{Majority Voting for Final Answer}

 After clustering, we need to select a final answer from the remaining traces.
-We observe two kinds of errors from our judge model: (1) Most pairs are classified as equivalent, so the largest cluster has too many traces.
+Since our judge model may give wrong prediction, we observe two kinds of errors: (1) Most pairs are classified as equivalent, so the largest cluster has too many traces.
 (2) All trace pairs are predicted as different, therefore each cluster only has one trace.
 To deal with these situations, we first select the largest cluster $c_{\text{max}}$ ($|c|$ means the number of reasoning traces in $c$):

-To conduct voting without too many identical traces, we only let the top-$k^{*}$ traces in $c_{\text{max}}$ to finish reasoning, where $k^{*} = \min( |c_{\text{max}}|, K_2)$.
-Besides, if all clusters are singletons, i.e. $|c| = 1, \forall c \in C$, which means the judge model is highly likely wrong, we abandon the clustering results and just sample $k^{*} = K_3$ traces from $S$ for final reasoning.
+To conduct voting without too many identical traces, we only let top-$q_1$ traces in $c_{\text{max}}$ to finish reasoning, where $q_1 = \min( |c_{\text{max}}|, 20)$.
+Besides, if all clusters are singletons, i.e. $|c| = 1, \forall c \in C$, which means the judge model is highly likely wrong, we just sample $q_2 = 32$ traces from $S$ for final reasoning.
 Finally, we apply majority voting on the final answers of those finished traces: